punishell/ADCheatSheet/README.md

 ## Local Privileges Escalation
 ### Basic Enumeration:
-Automated Enumeration with PowerUp.ps1
+Automated Enumeration with PowerUp.ps1:
 ```
 PS C:\>. .\PowerUp.ps1
 PS C:\>Invoke-AllChecks
 ```

 ### AV and AMSI Evasion:
-TO bypass amsi and defender, there is possibility to turn if off with local administrator privileges:
+To bypass AMSI and Defender, there is a possibility to turn them off with Local Administrator privileges:
 ```
 Set-MpPreference -DisableIOAVProtection $true
 Set-MpPreference -DisableRealtimeMonitoring $true